Kiichiro Toyoda: Under occupation and Kiichiro's actions

-Hard situation
+Challenging post war situation

 However, producing and selling cars was still difficult.
-Raw materials and parts were not immediately available in the poor period after the war, and it was harder to obtain cheap and high-quality genuine parts than before.
+Raw materials and parts were not immediately available in the difficult period after the war, and it was harder to obtain cheap and high-quality genuine parts than before.
 The production of trucks did not reach the monthly production goal of 500 cars.
 In 1945, the annual production volume was 3275 units, and in the following year, 5821 units.
 Although the production of passenger cars was prohibited, research for passenger cars was allowed by the GHQ.
-Also, as a part of the occupation policy, the automobile company was contracted to repair United States military vehicles in Japan, which was a good opportunity for Toyota employees, including Kiichiro, to learn more about the structure of American cars.
-They analyzed and absorbed the advanced parts of American cars, and then used them as a reference for the development of their own passenger car.
+Also, as a part of the occupation policy, the automobile company was contracted to repair United States military vehicles in Japan, which was a good opportunity for Toyota employees, including Kiichiro, to learn more about the engineering of American cars.
+They analyzed the advanced components of American cars to improve the development of their own passenger car.
 Kiichiro kept working hard to develop the Japanese automobile industry, even under the adverse circumstances of the postwar period.

 Passenger car production resumes

-Kiichiro continued to put a great deal of effort into passenger cars in terms of research, manufacturing and selling.
-In June 1947, GHQ approved the production of up to 300 passenger cars under 1500 cc per year, so he started to work on passenger car production from this day officially.
-In October 1947, the first Japanese passenger car after the war, the SA model with an S engine, was released and was nicknamed "Toyopet."
-However, there were mainly two problems during this period.
-First, these passenger cars did not sell at all.
-This car was highly evaluated in the automobile industry at the time, but during that time, there were not many customs for the common people to buy a car for a drive.
-Therefore, the passenger car was sold only 197 units during the five years since it released, even though 12,796 trucks were sold over the same period.
-Second problem was that the production facilities were not good.
-There were many machines that had been used for many years and were not well maintained, so Kiichiro was worried about whether the cars of Toyota Motor Corporation could beat foreign cars.
-Moreover, if Toyota Motor Company couldn't complete a car that would be better and cheaper than a foreign car in a few years and that Japanese people would be willing to buy, Kiichiro was thinking about working with a foreign car manufacturer.
-From the description, it is clear that Kiichiro aimed to make passenger cars for Japanese with cheap and high quality, and make Japanese happy.
+In June 1947, GHQ approved the production of up to 300 passenger cars under 1500 cc per year.
+From that day on, Kiichiro started to work on passenger car production.
+In October 1947, the first Japanese passenger car after the war, the SA model with an S engine, was released and nicknamed "Toyopet."
+However, there were two mail problems during this period.
+First, these passenger cars did not sell well.
+This car was highly regarded in the automobile industry but not many people bought cars for leisure driving.
+Therefore, only 197 cars were sold over five years since it released, compared to 12,796 trucks sold over the same period.
+The second problem was that the production facilities were not good.
+There were many machines that had been used for many years and were not well maintained,.
+Kiichiro was worried that theToyota Motor Corporation cars could compete with foreign cars.
+Moreover, since there was a possiblility that Toyota Motor Company couldn't manufacture a car that would be better and cheaper than foreign cars in a few years and that Japanese people would be willing to buy, Kiichiro was thinking about working with a foreign car manufacturer.
+It is clear that Kiichiro aimed to build high quality, affordable passenger cars for Japanese people and improve their happiness.